Jyotiprav/Flask_App1/README.md

 # Flask_App1
-A Basic app to connect flask with database.
+## A Basic web application to connect flask with database.

 ![Project Image 1](p1.PNG)